pingcap/docs/v3.0/how-to/maintain/tidb-in-kubernetes/log-collecting.md

 For versions prior to 3.0, by default, TiDB prints slow query logs to standard output, mixed with application logs.

-- If the TiDB version <= 2.1.7, you can filter the slow query logs with the keyword `SLOW_QUERY`, for example:
+- For the TiDB version <= 2.1.7, you can filter the slow query logs with the keyword `SLOW_QUERY`, for example:

     {{< copyable "shell-regular" >}}